fastapi/fastapi/docs/tutorial/security/intro.md

 It includes ways to authenticate using a "third party".

-That's what all the system with "login with Facebook, Google, Twitter, GitHub" use underneath.
+That's what all the systems with "login with Facebook, Google, Twitter, GitHub" use underneath.

 ### OAuth 1